yuvaldori/gigaspaces-wiki-jekyll/xap100net/custom-processing-unit.markdown

 {%comment%}
 {% refer %}Learn how to use the .NET Processing Unit Container in the [SBA Example] section.{% endrefer %}
 {%endcomment%}

-{% tip %}
- Most users prefer to work with the [Basic Processing Unit Container](./basic-processing-unit-container.html), since it simplifies many common tasks associated with implementing a processing unit from scratch.
-However, if you are not familiar with processing unit and event container concepts, the basic processing unit container may be confusing.
-We recommend you read and experiment with the processing unit container explained below for a while, then continue to read and benefit from the basic processing unit container.
-{% endtip %}

 # AbstractProcessingUnitContainer class